Neurulation: Primary neural induction

 The concept of induction originated in work by Pandor in 1817.
 The first experiments proving induction were attributed by Viktor Hamburger to independent discoveries of both Hans Spemann of Germany in 1901 and Warren Lewis of the USA in 1904.
-It was Hans Spemann who first popularized the term “primary neural induction” in reference to the first differentiation of ectoderm into neural tissue during neurulation.
+It was Hans Spemann who first popularized the term "primary neural induction" in reference to the first differentiation of ectoderm into neural tissue during neurulation.
 It was called "primary" because it was thought to be the first induction event in embryogenesis.
 The Nobel prize-winning experiment was done by his student Hilda Mangold.
-Ectoderm from the region of the dorsal lip of the blastopore of a developing salamander embryo was transplanted into another embryo and this "organizer" tissue “induced” the formation of a full secondary axis changing surrounding tissue in the original embryo from ectodermal to neural tissue.
+Ectoderm from the region of the dorsal lip of the blastopore of a developing salamander embryo was transplanted into another embryo and this "organizer" tissue "induced" the formation of a full secondary axis changing surrounding tissue in the original embryo from ectodermal to neural tissue.
 The tissue from the donor embryo was therefore referred to as the inducer because it induced the change.
-It is important to note that while the organizer is the dorsal lip of the blastopore, this is not one set of cells but rather is a constantly changing group of cells that are migrating over the dorsal lip of the blastopore by forming apically constricted bottle cells.
+While the organizer is the dorsal lip of the blastopore, this is not one set of cells, but rather is a constantly changing group of cells that migrate over the dorsal lip of the blastopore by forming apically constricted bottle cells.
 At any given time during gastrulation there will be different cells that make up the organizer.